-Building Lives Foundation, Inc., a 501 (c) 3 non-profit organization, was formed by a group of middle Tennessee business leaders, who recognized the severity of Nashville’s homeless veterans’ situation.
+Building Lives Foundation, Inc., a 501 (c) (3) nonprofit organization, was formed by a group of middle Tennessee business leaders, who recognized the severity of Nashville’s homeless veterans’ situation.
 Most regrettably, over twenty percent of Nashville’s homeless are honorably discharged veterans.
-Building Lives Foundation, Inc. is committed to assisting Nashville’s veterans by providing one-on-one mentoring, health and psychological care referrals, employment, transportation, housing and financial education.
-Our singular goal is to support and transition each client to become productive members of our community.
+Building Lives Foundation, Inc. is committed to assisting Nashville’s veterans by providing one-on-one mentoring, health and psychological care referrals, employment, transportation, housing, and financial education.
+Our singular goal is to support and transition each client to become a productive member of our community.

-Vintage Affair is a non profit 501(c)3 organization that is dedicated to raising money for Williamson County charities benefiting women and children in need.
-In order to fulfill the goal of helping out neighbors in need, AVA hosts various events throughout the year which include: wine, spirit & food tastings, AVA goes Country – our country concert at Green’s Grocery, and The Grape Stomp Festival.
-Since its inception in 2001, AVA has contributed over $1.5 million to local non-profit organizations.
+Vintage Affair is a nonprofit 501(c)(3) organization that is dedicated to raising money for Williamson County charities benefiting women and children in need.
+In order to fulfill the goal of helping our neighbors in need, AVA hosts various events throughout the year which include wine, spirits, and food tastings, AVA Goes Country – our country concert at Green’s Grocery, and The Grape Stomp Festival.
+Since its inception in 2001, AVA has contributed over $1.5 million to local nonprofit organizations.

 DSAMT is a community of parents, grandparents, siblings, physicians, educators, professionals, friends, and self-advocates from 41 counties in Middle Tennessee who celebrate and support individuals with Down Syndrome and their families.

 We envision a world in which individuals with Down Syndrome are accepted, included, and valued for the extraordinary gifts they bring to our lives.